But the problem with my particular oeuvre

 - A lot of Pink Floyd songs get heavily edited for the radio.

 - Save for "Touch of Grey", don't expect to hear a lot of The Grateful Dead on classic rock radio.

-- Lampshaded by Nirvana's "Radio Friendly Unit Shifter".
+- Lampshaded by Nirvana's "Radio Friendly Unit Shifter" from In Utero.
 Ironically it was neither Radio Friendly nor a Unit Shifternote .
 The song was originally titled "Four Month Media Blackout" to mockingly reflect the amount of time "Smells Like Teen Spirit" would play on the radio and MTV.
 When "Teen Spirit" lingered on for longer, the song was retitled "Nine Month Media Blackout."
 When it became clear the song would become a permanent fixture, the newer song would be retitled "Radio Friendly Unit Shifter."

 - Bill Drummond and Jimmy Cauty, better known as The KLF, had a Number One hit in the UK as The Timelords with a novelty record called "Doctorin' the Tardis", and were inspired to write a book about it, The Manual (How to Have a Number One the Easy Way), "a step by step guide to achieving a No.1 single with no money or musical skills".
 One part of the advice is listen to other tunes, and the one you're making, on the most basic equipment available.
 If it's memorable on the crappiest car radio, you're onto a winner.
 The book was also prescient enough to anticipate home recording, saying "It's obvious that in a very short space of time the Japanese will have delivered the technology and then brought the price of it down so that you can do the whole thing at home.
 Then you will be able to sod off all that crap about going into studios."